 It is where part, or all of an assessment task is completed by someone else.
 That 'someone' may be a friend, family member or someone you don't know.
 Some individuals and companies offer to do assessment tasks for a fee.
 This is illegal and a type of fraud.

-Contact an Academic Integrity Officer in your school if you suspect academic integrity has been breached.
-The university's Academic Integrity Policy guides their actions and they are supported by software which helps to detect contract cheating.
+Contact an Academic Integrity Officer in your institute/school if you suspect academic integrity has been breached.
+The University's Academic Integrity Policy guides their actions and they are supported by software which helps to detect contract cheating.